 Promotional Games offer brands a fun, engaging way to drive user attention and traffic to their business.
 The gameplay allows brands an innovative approach to landing more sales and gaining brand awareness.
-Incorporating branded games within the sales funnel can excite customers and get them to interact with your brand as they’re making purchasing decisions.
+Incorporating branded games within the sales funnel can excite customers.
+Which gets them to interact with your brand as they’re making purchasing decisions.

 For instance, brands can use a sweepstakes game that offers a prize, such as a vacation giveaway, to entice users to learn more about a brand’s products.
 Players could fulfill a series of in-game tasks to earn more sweepstakes entries.

 Or, brands can use lottery-style scratch-and-win card games to excite customers and drive them to their website.
 The customer scratches off a silver strip to reveal a special discount such as 50% off a service or a free service.
 Which they redeem from the brand’s website.
 This is an opportunity to capture additional information from the customer for future promotional purposes, like email and demographic information.

 In the games industry, acquiring players will depend largely on platform distribution.
 For mobile games, distribution is typically in the Apple App Store or Google Play Store, with other app stores like Amazon available as well.
 For PC, a publisher may distribute on Steam or other publishing network found on the Web.
 As a result, marketing is tailored to driving potential buyers to the stores or sites where games can be purchased.

 For mobile promotional games, marketers typically focus on acquiring players through Facebook advertising and Google App Campaigns, as they’re highly effective channels for acquiring app installs.